Opened 9 years ago

 x starts at 0.1, despite of (start = 0).

-comment:5 Changed 9 years ago by bthiele
+comment:5 by Bernhard Thiele, 9 years ago

 At the end of MLS 16.8.2, p.
 205, it says "The initial conditions will be used at the first tick of the clock, and the first integration step will go from the first to the second tick of the clock."